 What you don’t need on your hospital bag checklist

 I remember making a HUGE list of items that I thought I needed during my stay, only to find out I didn’t really need the things I thought I did.
-So I felt like I wanted to include some of the leave at home items too!
+So I wanted to include some of the leave at home items too!

 - Multiple outfits for baby: You’re only going to be there for 2 or 3 days max.
-Other than a going home outfit, I would not stress about bringing more than *maybe* one other cute outfit to put baby in, for a photo op.
-Honestly most hospitals provide long sleeve white onesies, so no worries, baby won’t be naked! 🙂
+Other than a going home outfit, I would not stress about bringing more than *maybe* one other cute outfit to put baby in

 - Underwear: WHAT?!
 DON’T BRING UNDERWEAR?
 NOPE.
-Whether you have a vaginal delivery or a C-section, you’re going to be bleeding a TON after you give birth.
-Hospitals provide really fancy, super stretchy mesh underwear for this reason.
-Things are going to get messy…so leave your own underwear at home and take advantage of the disposable ones they provide you.
-ALTHOUGH, these lovely postpartum panties are a godsend to have once you return home
+Whether you have a vaginal delivery or a C-section, you’re going to be bleeding after you give birth.
+Leave your own underwear at home and take advantage of the disposable ones the hospital provides.
+ALTHOUGH, these lovely postpartum panties are a godsend to have once you leave

 - Baby book: You’re not going to have the time or energy to write in this thing.
-Leave it at home.
-I do REALLY love this one though for when you get home!
+But once you get home, I do REALLY love this one to keep track of memories and milestones

 - Diapers and wipes: The hospital provides all diapers and wipes for baby, so you do not need to worry about bringing any of this stuff!